jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 Invalidate the configuration and you invalidate the image.
 Invalidate the image and you invalidate the server instance.

-In this section, we're working towards the code as it is on the [`master` branch](https://github.com/jonascarpay/iplz) of the source repository.
+In this section, we're working towards the code as it appears on the [`master` branch](https://github.com/jonascarpay/iplz) of the source repository.
 We'll start with the Nix side of things, in particular the [`flake.nix`](https://github.com/jonascarpay/iplz/blob/master/flake.nix) file that defines how to build the application and image.
 For those following along step-by-step, I recommend using this as your scaffolding, and adding to it as you go along:
 ```nix